starcitizen-lug/lug-helper/README.md

   - *Options->Keybindings->Control Profiles->Save Control Settings*
 - To re-import your keybinds from within the game, select them from the list:
   - *Options->Keybindings->Control Profiles*

-`Check vm.max_map_count for optimal performance`
-- We recommend setting this to at least 16777216 to give the game access to sufficient memory.
-- The helper will offer to set it for you or show you the commands to do it yourself.

-`Check my open file descriptors limit`
-- We recommend setting the hard open files limit to at least 524288.
-- The helper will offer to set it for you and try to auto-detect the correct method to do so.
-- It is able to update either */etc/systemd/system.conf* or */etc/security/limits.conf*

 `Delete my shaders only`
 - Sometimes all you need to do between major version updates is delete your shaders directory.